 In order for the doctor to see your oesophagus clearly, it needs to be empty.
 Please stop taking white or pink liquid stomach medicine (which coats the stomach wall, e.g. liquid Gaviscon or milk of magnesia) three days before the X-ray.
-All other liquid medication and tablets can be taken as normal up to the night before your appointment (for example: Omeprazole or Lansoprazole).
+All other liquid medication and tablets can be taken as normal up to the night before your appointment.